muzenplaats/chemhow/grammar.md

   small: '[a-z]'
 }
 ```
-Note: the `SS` stands for skipping spaces.
+Note: the `SS` stands for skipping spaces and the `WS` stands for
+skipping white space.

 ## ChemHow